 Otherwise, you run the risk of losing potential new customers who already created an emotional connection with you on a show.

-We all want to think our product or service is the best in the market, but it takes a great deal of differentiation and value-add to stand out.
+We all want to think our product or service is the best in the market, but it takes a lot of differentiation and value-add to truly stand out.

 Why should people care about you and your product?